Tips for Bad Breath

 Halitosis is often a sign of early-stage gum disease.
 If you brush and floss regularly and still can’t defeat bad breath, consult our Burnet and Marble Falls dentist.
-After a halitosis examination at our Marble Falls or Brady location, Dr. Greg Ritchie and Dr. Mendy Ritchie can diagnose the root cause of bad breath and recommend the proper method of treatment.
+After a halitosis examination at one of our dental offices, Dr. Greg Ritchie can diagnose the root cause of bad breath and recommend the proper method of treatment.

-Seven Secrets To Banishing Bad Breath Near Horseshoe Bay
+Seven Secrets To Banishing Bad Breath in Brady, TX

 The following fresh-breath secrets may also improve halitosis: